 If you are unsure whether you’re one of the lucky winners, you may contact a member of our Customer Experience Team who will be more than happy to answer your questions.

-Since there is no maximum jackpot, the Powerball jackpot keeps rolling over to the next draws until it is won.
-This means that the jackpot increases with every draw until it lands in someone’s pockets!
+The Powerball jackpot starts from a whopping $40 million, and lucky for all Powerball players, there is no maximum.
+The Powerball jackpot keeps rolling over to the next draw until it is won.
+This means that the jackpot increases with every draw until it lands in someone’s pockets.

 |Prize Tier||Match||Odds of Winning||Prize *|

-|5 + PowerBall||1:292,201,338||Jackpot|
+|1||5 numbers + PowerBall||1:292,201,338||Jackpot|

-|4 + PowerBall||1:913,129||$50,000|
+|3||4 numbers + PowerBall||1:913,129||$50,000|

-|3 + PowerBall||1:14,494||$100|
+|5||3 numbers + PowerBall||1:14,494||$100|

-|2 + PowerBall||1:701||$7|
+|7||2 numbers + PowerBall||1:701||$7|

-|1 + PowerBall||1:91||$4|
+|8||1 number + PowerBall||1:91||$4|